imy222/WebAPI/README.md

 ### Error Handling
 Note that at this stage, error handling have not been implemented.
-This will be the next enhancement to this project.
+This will be one of the next enhancements to this project.
 By deploying the project with a basic webapi, I hope to fully appreciate the benefits or CI/CD.

 ---

-## Running the project
+## Running the project locally

 ### Installing .NET6
 You will need to have the .NET6 SDK installed on your Mac.